 Japan’s New Plastic Dissolves in Seawater (and Boosts Soil Health)

-I’ll be honest: when I first heard Japan had developed a plastic that disappears in seawater in hours, I had to double-check it wasn’t science fiction.
+I’ll be honest: when I first heard Japan had developed a plastic that disappears in seawater in hours, I had to double-check it wasn’t just wishful thinking on someone’s part.
 But nope…it’s real.
-And it might just be the wildest, most exciting invention I’ve read about this year.
+I double checked and everything.
+Not to hype it up or anything, but it might just be the wildest, most exciting invention I’ve read about this year.
+(I really hate plastic in case you can’t tell).

-Plastic pollution is one of those global problems that feels impossible to fix.
+Plastic pollution is one of those global problems that feels so impossible to fix.
 We’re talking trillions of pieces of plastic clogging our oceans, choking sea life, and breaking down into microplastics we can’t escape.
+Have you heard of that giant country-sized pile of crap floating around in the ocean?
 We even have plastic merging together with rocks in some parts of the world.
 Every plastic bag, straw, and food wrapper we toss can stick around for hundreds of years.
-It is even in our drinking water!
+It’s even in our drinking water!

-But now?
-Japanese scientists have created a plastic that doesn’t just vanish harmlessly in seawater…it actually boosts soil health when it biodegrades.
+But now some Japanese scientists (The lead scientist was Professor Toshiaki Enomae in collaboration with the Japan Science and Technology Agency) have created a plastic that doesn’t just vanish harmlessly in seawater, it actually boosts soil health when it biodegrades.

-But those same strengths are also its curse.
+But those same strengths are also its curse, ah the irony.
 Plastic sticks around forever because it’s designed to resist breaking down.

 So Japan’s breakthrough is a true game-changer because it’s designed to break down in seawater, naturally, without special equipment.